micro-community/docs/README.md

 # M3O Docs

-This directory serves as the M3O docs made available on [m3o.dev](https://m3o.dev)
+This directory serves as the Micro-Community docs for m3o made available on [m3o.dev](https://m3o.dev)

 ## Overview